Omlahid/NaNoWriMo-Discord-Bot/README.md

 This bot (Omlabot) uses the discord.js library, and is deployed through node.js.

 The bot comes with English and French support out-of-the-box.
-Edit the `auth.json` to change the language.

-You can also add different language.
-Scroll down for more information.
+Admins can call the `!language` function, followed by either English or French, to change their preferred language.
+The bot runs in English by default.

+The bot supports being on different servers at the same time, even running on different languages per server.

+## Functions

+* `!help` for help on the bot's usage.

+* `!sprint xx` for a sprint, where `xx` is the number of minutes the sprint should last for.

+* `!prompt` to get a writing prompt.

+* `!my words` to know how many words you have entered on the NaNoWriMo website.

+* `!words xx` to know someone else's wordcount (where xx is their NaNoWriMo username).

+* `!wordcount` to know the wordcount to get for that day.

+* `!cheer` to cheer someone up with a nice gif.

+* Other easter eggs and nice goodies :)

 ## I-Know-What-I'm-Doing Documentation

 For this bot to work, you need to have node.js 6.0.0+ installed.
 This is to download [discord.js](https://github.com/hydrabolt/discord.js/), which is required to run this bot.

-Then, you need to open the auth.json file, and enter the token of the account that will serve as your bot.
+Then, you need to open the `globalSettings.json` file, and enter the token of the account that will serve as your bot.
 You then simply need to run `start.bat`.

 ## I-Have-Never-Done-Anything-Like-This-Before Documentation